labdaddy/firewalls/README.md

-# firewalls
+## firewalls
-firewall setup information
+Setup information for sophos and pfsense firewalls